top_heading

 [1:7] Siraata Alladheena An’amta `Alayhim; Ghayri al-Maghduubi ‘Alayhim wa-laa-al-Daalleen.

-A 3-word verse consisting of 18 letters is recited to ask God to guide us in the straight path while the 8-word verse consisting 43 letters is uttered to clarify the straight path for us.
-We may reflect on the following verses so God may help us to fulfill our expectation.
+A 3-word verse consisting of 18 letters is recited to ask God to guide us in the straight path while the 8-word verse consisting of 43 letters is uttered to clarify the straight path for us.
+We may reflect on the following verses when we ask Him for a straight path that God may help us to fulfill our expectation.

 [2:120] … “God’s guidance is the true guidance.”
 (6:71).

-[17:9] This Quran guides to the best path, and brings good news to the believers who lead a righteous life, that they have deserved a great recompense.
+[17:9] Indeed, this – the Quran guides to that which is exact straight, and brings good news to the believers those who do the righteous deeds that for them there is a great reward.

-When we recite this 3-word Arabic phrase consisting 14 letters to glorify the greatness of God at this humble position, we may reflect on the following verse to realize His greatness.
+When we recite this 3-word Arabic phrase consisting 14 letters to glorify the greatness of God at this humble position, we may reflect on the following verses to realize His greatness.

 4. Expecting response from God during returning to standing – Samee-`a Allah Liman Hamidah